 A soldier course is a set of vertical bricks lined up in a row with the narrow edge facing outward.
 These can be modeled in Chief Architect using a Symbol Molding.

-For more information about symbol moldings and how to create them, see article 786 in this database: How to create and use the new Symbol Moldings.
+For more information about symbol moldings and how to create them, see the related articles section below.

 To create the symbol for a brick soldier course around a window